uiwjs/react-md-editor/core/README.md

 <!--rehype:ignore:end-->

 This fork contains some enhancements to the [react-md-editor](https://github.com/uiwjs/react-md-editor):
-- Enhanced ALL default command buttons (e.g. bold, italic, list) to match Github behavior
+- Enhanced ALL default command buttons (e.g. bold, italic, list) to match Github behavior (e.g. include remove feature)
 - Added table, mention, issue, help commands
+- Added Ctrl+D to duplicate line/lines
+- Added Alt+UpArrow/DownArrow to move line/lines

 A simple markdown editor with preview, implemented with React.js and TypeScript.
 This React Component aims to provide a simple Markdown editor with syntax highlighting support.
 This is based on `textarea` encapsulation, so it does not depend on any modern code editors such as Acs, CodeMirror, Monaco etc.